alexdmoss/photo-album/README.md

 ## To Do

 - [ ] Image count for albums
+- [ ] "Likes" to help see which are popular for e.g. printing/physical album
 - [ ] Hard-coding of page titles etc
 - [ ] More htmx less raw JS
 - [ ] Fix the image processing stuff - currently just extracted it but not tested/fixed as out-of-band thing